finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

 ### Setting up the Pi

-For this project, I started with an old Raspberry pi 2 model with a usb wifi dongle.
+For this project, I started with an old Raspberry Pi 2 model with a usb wifi dongle.
 I used a DHT 22 temperature sensor.

 The temperature sensor is connected to the pi like so: